Dragonlance Books in Order: Complete Guide (200+ Books)

 Dragon Anthologies

-4. Dragons of Time by Various Authors
+4. Dragons of Time edited by Margaret Weis and Tracy Hickman

-5. Dragons: Worlds Afire by Various Authors
+5. Dragons: Worlds Afire edited by Margaret Weis and Tracy Hickman

 Meetings Sextet Series